-- Once the DGS is satisfied your application is complete and has signed it, our GSS, Marion, will email you to let you know it is ready for collection and return it to you temporarily so that you can create a colour scanned copy (pdf) which you then upload to our 'Materials: PGR Progression' WebLearn site.
-Please use the following protocol for the filename:
+• Once the DGS is satisfied your application is complete and has signed it, our Materials Graduate Studies Office will email you a fully signed copy which you then upload to our 'Materials: PGR Progression' WebLearn site.
+Please use the following protocol for the filename: SURNAME Forename GSO.14.MPLS

-SURNAME Forename GSO.14.MPLS - Once uploaded your completed form is available for you, the DGS, your supervisor(s), your Department advisor, and your assessors to view.
+• Once uploaded your completed form is available for you, the DGS, your supervisor(s), your Department advisor, and your assessors to view.
 Only once this is done may your confirmation interview and assessment take place.
-Please return the original paper application to the Graduate Studies Secretary.
+If your GSO.14.MPLS and appended Gantt chart are not provided to the DGS by week 2 of TT, prior to your uploading it to WebLearn by Week 6 of TT, do not be surprised if there are delays in your Confirmation of Status process.